© Claire Kowalewicz

 Start the day snowshoeing in the famous Gatineau Park, then end it at Camp Fortune with an evening of skiing down the slopes.
 Enjoy après-ski at the Chelsea Pub and savour some comfort food.
 For the night, settle in at Auberge Krön, where you can relax by the fireplace before the next day.
 When you wake up, lace up your skates and explore the longest forest trail in the region, stretching 6 km, at Patinage en forêt.

-Gatineau Park is a vast natural oasis covering 361 km² of hills and forest.
-Its rich biodiversity and proximity to the city make it a real paradise for outdoor activities such as hiking, cycling, canoeing, and cross-country skiing, while respecting the environment.
-Must-sees include the Mackenzie King Estate, Champlain Lookout and Philippe Lake.
-A free shuttle bus runs in the Park 6 days per week, from May to October.
+Known as the “green lung” of the Outaouais region, Gatineau Park spans more than 361 km² of hills and forests.
+Its rich biodiversity and proximity to downtown Ottawa-Gatineau make it a true paradise for outdoor enthusiasts who enjoy hiking, biking, canoeing, or cross-country skiing while respecting the environment.
+Must-see attractions include the Mackenzie-King Estate, the Champlain Lookout, and Lake Philippe.
+A free shuttle runs in the southern sector six days a week, from May through October, departing from Gatineau and Chelsea (and from Ottawa on weekends).
 Gatineau Park is managed and protected by the National Capital Commission.

 Camp Fortune is your outdoor recreation center in the heart of Gatineau Park, 15 minutes from downtown.
 In winter, Camp Fortune offers some of the best skiing and snowboarding in the region.
 A snowmaking system ensures a great experience for skiers and snowboarders of all levels.
 The rest of the year, the Sommet à Sommet zip lines, aerial park, mountain sledding and mountain bike trails are the best adventure activities at the resort.